 - Improve sales and marketing of events, facilities, services and equipment.

-- Takes this course for Professional Development, Business Training, Career Enhancement.
+- Takes this course for Professional Development, Business Training, Career Change or Enhancement.

 - Course Duration: 100 hours of self paced study.
 Start at any time.
 Study where and when you want to.

 The course is divided into 10 lessons as follows:

 - Marketing Strategy

 - Delivering a market sensitive recreation service.